What are Lumineers?

 The dentist will shave off approximately .2mm to .5mm of the enamel on the front face of your teeth to accommodate the veneers.
 This prevents your teeth from looking overly large or bulky.

-The dentist doesn’t need to prepare your teeth or shave off the surface enamel because Lumineers are ultra-thin.
+Because Lumineers are ultra-thin, the dentist doesn’t need to prepare your teeth or shave off the surface enamel.
 They’re directly placed over your existing teeth without preparation.

 Pros & Cons of Veneers